701 Highland Avenue Williamstown, WV 26187

 Commitment to Emergency Medical Service (EMS) in West Virginia

-Our commitment to properly limiting the risks involved in Emergency Medical Service (EMS) response in West Virginia has lead to long-term partnerships with many of our state’s best providers.
-From the largest to the smallest entity, we are a valued friend and resource.
 As the leader in emergency service insurance for more than three decades, we have made it a point to provide our customers with quality education, risk control, and management programs.
-From training to troubleshooting, VFIS of WV helps emergency service organizations become better prepared for every call.
+From training to troubleshooting, VFIS of West Virginia helps emergency service organizations become better prepared for every call.

-Can Your Emergency Service Benefit from VFIS?
+Can Your Emergency Service Benefit from VFIS of West Virginia?

 • Auto (owned, non-owned, or commandeered)